ParthPard/dynamic_pricing_parking_lots/README.md

 - Google Colab – Execution and testing
 - Git & GitHub – Version control and repository hosting

+#"Working Code"
+The complete working code for all the models has been provided in the attached Jupyter notebook named "Project_capston.ipynb".

 #"Architecture Diagram"
 Using "Mermaid live editor" (Following is the link to Flowchart diagram of the project).